uhliksk/lhr-hack/README.md

 **Instructions:**

 - Reset GPU clocks, power and voltage to default
-- Start Excavator
+- Start Excavator v1.7.3b/NHQM 0.5.2 or older
 - Start the script
 - Follow the instructions to set correct GPU Core Clock and Memory Clock

 **Note:**

 Tested on RTX 3080 and RTX 3080 Ti only.
+Not compatible with newest Excavator/NHQM because of their own implementation of LHR hack which can't be disabled.

 | GPU  | Memory OC | Hashrate | Power | Efficiency |
 | --- | --- | --- | --- | --- |